chrisbreiding/zunder/README.md

 # Zunder

-A front-end build tool that makes developing apps with Browserify, CoffeeScript, and Stylus a breeze.
+An opinionated front-end build tool for developing apps with ES6/7 and Stylus.

 Zunder provides gulp tasks to do the following:

 * watch your files for changes and update them
-* compile your CoffeeScript and Stylus
+* compile your ES6/7 JavaScript and Stylus
-* run your scripts through browserify
 * run a server to serve your assets
 * build your assets for production with minification and cache-busting
 * deploy your app to github pages

-Zunder tries to be agnostic about the way you organize your app.
-This is made possible by Browserify and by the flexibility of Stylus globbing.
-The only required directory/file structure is fairly minimal and can be scaffolded (see `gulp zunder` task below).
+Zunder uses Webpack and babel, so you can use ES6 modules and all ES6/7 features supported by babel.

 ## Installation & Setup

 Install gulp globally.
-It's necessary for running the tasks.

 ```sh
 $ npm install gulp -g